Series: Fairy Tales & Ever Afters # 2

 Publisher: Romantic Geek Publishing

-Date Published: 02.13.13
+Published: 02.13.13

 Category: Romance, Fairy-tale re-telling